About Hong Kong

-- The World Economic Forum ranks Hong Kong fifth in the world for financial market development in The Global Competitiveness Report 2017-2018.
+- The World Economic Forum ranks Hong Kong second in the world for the stability of its financial system in The Global Competitiveness Report 2018.

-- It states Hong Kong has strong and stable financial markets, with a good availability of credit, while it ranks seventh in the world for the soundness of its banks.
+- Hong Kong has strong and stable financial markets, coming sixth in the report for the soundness of its banks.
 It is also ranked second in the world for availability of credit and first for market capitalisation.

 - Hong Kong has a good supporting business environment with a sound legal system, high level of qualified supporting professionals and international regulatory standards.